gqi/TWiST/README.md

                            degree=3, lambda=NULL, nlambda=10, libsize=libsize, covar=covar)
 ```

-Aggregate the models across genes into the format described in the previous section before proceeding to association analysis.
+Aggregate models across genes into the format described in the previous section before proceeding to association analysis.

 Codes for simulating this example dataset are provided [here](/example_data/simulate_example_training.R).